Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ### Select more than one thing at once...

 How about selecting more than one thing, like, say, the circles in the SVG?
 Easy.
 Use **.selectAll()**
+#### Add this line of code to your hello-d3.html and then try to get your circles variable printed to the console.
+How do we do that again? (see #5 above)

 ```JavaScript
   var circles = svg.selectAll("circles");